 Idling and pollution

-An idling engine burns fuel less efficiently than when the vehicle is moving and so produces more emissions than when travelling.
+An idling engine burns fuel less efficiently and so produces more emissions than when the vehicle is moving.
 Additionally, the toxic gases produced by idling are all emitted in the same place, so localised air pollution is higher.
-This is particularly important near schools because research shows that exposing children to high levels of air pollution can stunt lung growth, as well as causing behavioural and mental health problems.
+It is particularly important to avoid idling near schools because research shows that exposing children to high levels of air pollution can stunt lung growth, as well as causing behavioural and mental health problems.

 For more information please see our informational video.